vinaygopinath/androidtutorial/app/views/concept_lessons/_android_views.html.md

 ##CheckBox
 <br/>
-<%= image_tag "android_widgets/checkbox.png", alt: "CheckBox", title: "CheckBox in Android" %>
+<%= image_tag "android_widgets/checkbox.png", alt: "Android views CheckBox", title: "Android views CheckBox" %>

 ###What
 If you want to select one or more options from a set, use Check Box.